icinganalysis/icinganalysis.github.io/content/cylinder_thread_wrap_up.md

 The LEWICE computer program calculates water drop impingement rates on a body.
 (It can also calculate ice shapes).

-It uses by default a compressible, potential flow solution.
+LEWICE uses, by default, a compressible, potential flow solution (users have an option to use a separately determined flow solution).
 Drop trajectories are calculated by releasing drops upstream, and seeing where they impinge (not unlike the methods in NACA-TN-779, Langmuir-Blodgett, and NACA-TN-2904).